HGVSnomenclature/VarNomen/_bg-material/refseq.md

 *	circular genomic reference sequences are indicated using a **o.** prefix :	circular genomic reference sequences include chloroplast sequences, plasmid sequence, viral resuence, etc.
-	:	_**EXCEPTION:**_  the **m.** prefix for a mitochondrial reference sequence is well-established, universally used, unequivocal, and therefore recommended for reporting variants in a mitochondrial sequence.
+	:	_**Exception:**_  the **m.** prefix for a mitochondrial reference sequence is well-established, universally used, unequivocal, and therefore recommended for reporting variants in a mitochondrial sequence.

 {:#DNAm}